eh111eh/eh111eh.github.io/_docs/02-weeks/week9.md

 After discussing this in a meeting, I decided to focus only on **CoulombKineticFriction** and delet **CoulombKineticFriction2**.
 If time allows, it would be great to re-review and develop this approach because it covers a wider range of friction cases.

-In previous **CoulombKineticFriction** had 7 main problems:
+The previous **CoulombKineticFriction** had some problems including:

-i.
-Not enough explanation in the docstring. ii.
-Inconsistency in variable names. iii.
-Variable name of *v_s*. iv.
-The integration freezes when *v_s* is zero.
+- Not enough explanation in the docstring.

+- Inconsistency in variable names.

+- Variable name of *v_s*.

+- The integration freezes when *v_s* is zero.

-v.
-Some integration routines fail on the force sign switch (or get bogged down).
+- Some integration routines fail on the force sign switch (or get bogged down).

+- A sign problem for the viscous and Stribeck terms when the velocity is positive.

 To address these issues:

 - Updated the docstring with example codes, and relaxed the explanation.

 - Standardised variable names based on a paper [Rogner2017].

 - Changed the variable name *v_s* from the coefficient of the sliding friction to the Stribeck friction coefficient.

 - Set the default value and added an if loop in the initialiser to ensure the actuator can handle the zero *v_s* case.

 - Add a simple unit test to check if the friction force is zero when the normal force is zero.

+A sign problem for the viscous and Stribeck terms hasn't been resolved yet.

 I also used two codes, **Code 1** and **Code 2**, to test the actuator.
 **Code 1** checks if the calculated friction force is zero when the normal force is zero and to test different combinations of parameters, including *None* values.
 Also I tried to simulate with different parameter sets.